mgechev/blog.mgechev.com/_posts/2016-01-23-angular2-viewchildren-contentchildren-difference-viewproviders.md

 #### `viewProviders` vs `providers`

 Alright!
 We're almost done with our journey!
-As final step lets see what the difference between `providers` and `viewProviders` is (if you're not familiar with the dependency injection mechanism of Angular 2, you can take a look at [my book](https://www.packtpub.com/web-development/switching-angular-2)).
+As final step lets see what the difference between `providers` and `viewProviders` is (if you're not familiar with the dependency injection mechanism of Angular, you can take a look at [my book](https://www.packtpub.com/web-development/switching-angular-2)).

 Lets peek at the declaration of the `TodoAppComponent`: